Introduction

 • If the underlying aws-lc-sys or aws-lc-fips-sys crates don't have pre-generated bindings for the desired platform then you must use the bindgen crate feature of aws-lc-rs, or have the bindgen-cli installed, to enable generation of the FFI bindings for the desired platform and architecture.

-• See Requirements for more details on what build dependencies are required for target platforms.
+• See Requirements and Platform Support for more details on build requirements for various platforms.

 If there is a platform or architecture you are interested in seeing support for, please create a GitHub issue.